McDonald’s & Wendy’s Salads (…From The Drive-Thru)

 Also reminds me of a Bud Light Real Men of Genius ad — because I can never decide on what to order at a fast-food restaurant.
 It’s all pretty much the same to me.

-It’s as if they’re actually TRYING to get cars in and out quickly.
-Imagine that!
+It’s as if they’re actually purposely trying to get cars in and out quickly — at least during the lunch hour.

 So, kudos to McDonald’s and Wendy’s for giving the people what they want: Fresh food… fast.
 (Well, okay… at least they’ve got the “fast” part down.)

-For the record, the McDonald’s salad (Crispy Chicken Bacon Ranch) blew Wendy’s salad (Chicken BLT) away!
+For the record, the McDonald’s salad (Crispy Chicken Bacon Ranch) blew the Wendy’s salad (Chicken BLT Cobb) away!

-Perhaps I should just resort to eating dog food the next time I’m craving fast-food.
+Perhaps I should just resort to eating dog food the next time I’m craving fast food salads.

-Word is, tins of pet food might actually be better for you than fast food anyway!
+Word is, dog food might actually be better for you than fast food anyway!

 UPDATE: